ryanjaypasulohan/student-managment/DEPLOYMENT.md

 ### Common Issues

 1. **Composer.lock Error**: If you get "composer.lock: not found" error:
-   - The project uses `Dockerfile.simple` which doesn't rely on composer.lock
+   - The project uses `Dockerfile.minimal` which doesn't rely on composer.lock
    - This avoids PHP version conflicts between local and Docker environments
    - The Docker build will install dependencies directly from composer.json

+2. **CORS Errors**:
+   - CORS is configured to allow all Render domains
-2. **CORS Errors**: Make sure the frontend URL is added to the CORS allowed origins in `backend/config/cors.php`
+   - Check that your frontend URL is in the allowed origins
+   - The backend allows `https://*.onrender.com` and `https://*.render.com`

-3. **Database Issues**: The SQLite database will be created automatically during deployment
+3. **Database Issues**:
+   - SQLite database will be created automatically during deployment
+   - Database file is located at `/var/www/html/database/database.sqlite`
+   - Permissions are set correctly for the database directory

+4. **Apache Configuration**:
+   - Apache is configured to serve Laravel from the `public` directory
+   - URL rewriting is enabled for Laravel routes
+   - .htaccess file is properly configured

-4. **Environment Variables**: Ensure all required environment variables are set in Render dashboard
+5. **Environment Variables**: Ensure all required environment variables are set in Render dashboard

-5. **Build Failures**: Check the build logs in Render dashboard for specific error messages
+6. **Build Failures**: Check the build logs in Render dashboard for specific error messages

-6. **PHP Version Conflicts**: The Dockerfile uses PHP 8.2 and ignores platform requirements to avoid conflicts
+7. **PHP Version Conflicts**: The Dockerfile uses PHP 8.2 and ignores platform requirements to avoid conflicts

 ### Manual Deployment